mashery/blackbeard/src/docs/extras/github.md

 - `portalAfterGitHubError` runs if the GitHub Content API returns with an error.

 You can these to run additional scripts if desired.

+## Potential Issues

+A known issue with this approach: content is not cached or searchable via the built-in Portal search functionality.

+You might try to get around this by including a brief description or some metadata in the body of your post in the Portal content editor.
+This content will be wiped out once the API data loads, but provides the internal search engine content to crawl and cache.